StuxieDev/Hub.Mstdn.Social/about.md

 ---
 # About Us

-The whole point of mstdn.sociakl is to be a community of like-minded people who enjoy social media with love and respect.
+The whole point of mstdn.social is to be a community of like-minded people who enjoy social media with love and respect.
 Running a social network can be expensive, so [we accept donations in various forms](/support).

 At mstdn.social, we want to be as transparent as possible when it comes to the support we receive from our members.
 You guys [support us](/support) every single day, so we want to let you know where your hard earned money is going.